ValuJet Airlines: Flight 592

 ValuJet Airlines Flight 592, another DC-9-32, crashed in the Florida Everglades on Saturday, May 11, 1996, due to a fire caused by the activation of chemical oxygen generators that were illegally shipped in the cargo hold by ValuJet's maintenance contractor, SabreTech.
-The fire damaged the airplane's electrical system and eventually overcame the crew, resulting in the deaths of all 110 people on board.
+The fire damaged the airplane's flight control cables, which led to the crew losing control of the aircraft, resulting in the deaths of all 110 people on board.
 The airplane was on its way from Miami to Atlanta.
+This accident also contributed to ValuJet ceasing operations in 1997.